branch14/rack-r/README.md

     apt-get install r-cran-rodbc

+The RackR-Header is a pice of R code that gets prepended to every R script which is processed by RackR.
+Idealy it will read you database config and provide a seperate connection to your database via a DBI compatible `con` object.

-If you want RackR to automatically connect R script to yoyr Rails database it is a goog udea to install Jeremy Stephens' YAML for R.
+If you want RackR to automatically connect R script to yoyr Rails database it is a good idea to install Jeremy Stephens' YAML for R.

     wget http://cran.r-project.org/src/contrib/yaml_2.1.4.tar.gz
     R CMD INSTALL yaml_2.1.4.tar.gz